thesephist/xi/README.md

 ./xi.oak ./samples/fizzbuzz.xi
 ```

-Should produce the correct output.
+should produce the correct output.

 ### Factorial

-The sample ['./samples/factorial.xi'](samples/factorial.xi) computes factorials of every number from 1 to 10, inclusive, and prints it.
+The sample [`./samples/factorial.xi`](samples/factorial.xi) computes factorials of every number from 1 to 10, inclusive, and prints it.
 This program is a great demonstration of how elegant and concise well-designed concatenative programs can be, if the right primitives are composed well.
 This program is just two short lines:

 ```js
 factorial : nat prod